polyglot-compiler/JLang/docs/developer-guide.md

 - The [LLVM C API](http://llvm.org/doxygen/group__LLVMC.html),
 should be referenced whenever writing translations to LLVM IR.
 The [Instruction Builder module](http://llvm.org/doxygen/group__LLVMCCoreInstructionBuilder.html) is particularly useful, since that's used to create LLVM instructions.
+Please be sure to reference the correct LLVM API version, since there have been significant changes in portions of this API between 5.0, 7.0 and current mainstream releases.

 Building and Workflow